CDLUC3/uc3-present/devops_build/README.md

 ----

-## Goal: Tag current code in Git in prepraration for deployment to Stage
+## Demo Goal: Tag current code in Git in prepraration for deployment to Stage

 ----